intel/nauta/docs/user-guide/actions/inference_testing.md

 * For a demonstration of how to run streaming inference, refer to: [Stream Inference Example](streaming_inference.md).

+* For running prediction on OpenVINO Model Server, refer to [Inference Example on OpenVINO Model Server](openvino_inf.md)

 ----------------------

 ## Return to Start of Document